History of A'ja Wilson in Timeline

 May 2024: Endorsement Deal with Gatorade

-In May 2024, A'ja Wilson signed a multi-year endorsement deal with Gatorade and was featured in the company's "IT Hasn't Changed" ad campaign, a revival of its late 1990s "Is It In You?" campaign.
+In May 2024, A'ja Wilson signed a multi-year endorsement deal with Gatorade and was featured in the company's "IT Hasn't Changed" ad campaign.

 Six years later in May 2024, A'ja Wilson and Nike announced that she would be the 13th player in WNBA history to design and release a signature sneaker, the A'One.

-On June 5, 2024, in the match-up against the Dallas Wings, Wilson became the first player to have at least 35+ points, 10+ rebounds, and 5+ steals in a single game in WNBA history.
+On June 5, 2024, A'ja Wilson became the first player to have at least 35+ points, 10+ rebounds, and 5+ steals in a single game in WNBA history against the Dallas Wings.

-In June 2024, A'ja Wilson was again named to the US women's Olympic team to compete at the 2024 Summer Olympics in France, alongside fellow Aces teammates.
+In June 2024, A'ja Wilson was again named to the US women's Olympic team to compete at the 2024 Summer Olympics in France, alongside fellow Aces teammates, Chelsea Gray, Kelsey Plum, and Jackie Young.
 Wilson led the United States to defeat France 67–66 in the final, earning Wilson her second consecutive gold medal and the United States' eighth consecutive gold medal.
 Wilson was named the MVP of the tournament after leading Team USA in points, rebounds, steals, blocks, field goals made, free throws made, and efficiency.
+She was also named to FIBA's All-Star Five team.

 July 7, 2024: Aces' All-Time Leading Scorer

-On July 7, 2024, A'ja Wilson became the Aces' all-time leading scorer in franchise history in a matchup against the Dallas Wings.
+On July 7, 2024, A'ja Wilson became the Las Vegas Aces' all-time leading scorer in a matchup against the Dallas Wings.

-In July 2024, A'ja Wilson was named the co-cover athlete for the All-Star edition (alongside Jayson Tatum) and solo cover athlete for the WNBA edition of NBA 2K25, a popular video game, making Wilson the first WNBA player to be featured on a cover of a global edition of the game.
+In July 2024, A'ja Wilson was named the co-cover athlete for the All-Star edition and solo cover athlete for the WNBA edition of NBA 2K25, making Wilson the first WNBA player to be featured on a cover of a global edition of the game.

 Stats current through end of 2024 season

-She was named one of Time’s Women of the Year for 2025.
+In 2025, she was named one of TIME’s Women of the Year.